 Ramakrishna—Well they are the sons of Ramaprasad Mitra.
 When I lived at Jhamapukur I used to go to the houses of Digambar Mitra and Ramprasad Mitra every now and then.

-Whenever God goes and engages in playful activities, the place becomes a pilgrimage.
-It is thus that Kasi and Kanchi, Puri and Nabadwip, Dwarka and Rameshwar have come to venerable pilgrimages.
+Wherever God goes and engages in playful activities, the place becomes a pilgrimage.
+It is thus that Kasi and Kanchi, Puri and Nabadwip, Dwarka and Rameshwar have become venerable pilgrimages.
 Likewise Antpur has also become respondent and bright like a pilgrimage.

-Coming out of the tree the ‘Bakul’ tree that you see is said to be of those times, about two hundred years old.
-Its base is cemented.
-The breeze is heavy with the scent of Bakul, the ambience is pleasant being cool and shady.
+Coming out the ‘Bakul’ tree that you see is said to be of those times, more than two hundred years old.
+Its base is cemented now.
+The breeze is heavy with the scent of Bakul flower and the ambience is pleasant being cool and shady.

 Coming out of the temple you will see the Dolamancha and the Rasmancha.
-Dola is a spring time festival of sprinkling coloured water on one another.
-This is a festival centering Lord Krishna and is known as Holi in many other parts of India particularly northern India.
-Rasa is a festival of union Shri Krishna, Shrimati Radharani and the Gopinis.
+‘Dola’ is a spring time festival of sprinkling coloured water on one another.
+This is a festival centering Lord Krishna and is known as ‘Holi’ in many other parts of India, particularly northern India.
+Rasa is a festival of union of Shri Krishna, Shrimati Radharani and the Gopinis.
 On the other side is a big lake with brick-built bathing areas.
 The Antpur station (now extinct) once stood here.
-Going around you will feel that all these are sanctified by the touch of the holy feet of Thakur, Mother, Swamiji and Baburam Maharaj.
+Going around you will feel that all these are sanctified by the touch of the holy feet of Thakur, Maa, Swamiji and Baburam Maharaj.

 8) Swami Premanandaji’s ancestral house

 Walking a few steps by the left of the Shiva temple we enter inside by the left-hand side gate.
 There on our right stands the two-storied building.
-The first floor houses their domestic god Shri Shri Lakshmi Narayan Jiu.
-In this temple one Salagrama Shila (small round stone)and a metal image of goddess Lakshmi are worshipped including the lighted lamp puja (known as arati) celebration.
+The first floor is dedicated to their family deity Shri Shri Lakshmi Narayana Jiu.
+In this shrine one Salagrama Shila (small round stone) and a metal image of goddess Lakshmi are worshipped including the lighted lamp puja (known as arati) celebration.

 There is indeed no end to their spirituality exhibited at Antpur.